 Float Carried Figure Mocking Gays

 FORT COLLINS, Colo.
-(AP) _ Colorado State University officials are investigating how a scarecrow that mocked homosexuals showed up on a homecoming parade float while a gay man lay dying in a local hospital.
+(AP) _ Colorado State University is investigating how a scarecrow that mocked homosexuals appeared on a homecoming parade float while a severely beaten gay man lay dying in a nearby hospital.

-The scarecrow appeared on a float sponsored by Pi Kappa Alpha fraternity and Alpha Chi Omega sorority.
+The scarecrow appeared on a float sponsored by Pi Kappa Alpha fraternity and Alpha Chi Omega sorority in Saturday’s parade.

 He said someone vandalized the float Friday night, pinning a sign saying ``I am Gay″ and an anti-gay epithet on the figure.
-He said the scarecrow was removed but someone placed it back on the float prior to Saturday’s parade.
+He said the scarecrow was removed but someone placed it back on the float before Saturday’s parade.

 Nathan Stanley, president of the Fort Collins chapter of the fraternity, said the appearance of the scarecrow was inadvertent.